Technical Assistance and Training Grants for Rural Waste Systems 2013 Grants

 Hancock County Planning Commission (ME)

 Hancock County Planning Commission will assist small, rural towns in protecting individual wells from contamination and assuring that they provide an adequate and safe drinking water supply by training code enforcement officers, planning boards, and local plumbing inspectors and providing outreach to homeowners.
+The drinking water component of the project would focus on training and educational events that address problems with current wells and identify protective measures to avoid contamination of new wells.
+Both supply and water quality issues pertaining to sustainability will be addressed.

 Inter Tribal Council of Arizona (AZ)

 Inter Tribal Council of Arizona will provide on-site compliance technical assistance to help Tribal public water systems return to and maintain regulatory compliance.
+Specialized on-site assistance will be made available to help Tribal water utilities work towards sustainable operations and maintenance.
+The project will also include a workshop on Effective Utility Management Tool.

 Native American Water Association (NV)